Bourne Plant Removal Services

 Invasive Species Management & Specialized Disposal Requirements Under Massachusetts Regulations

 Bourne faces significant pressure from invasive species such as common buckthorn (Rhamnus cathartica), glossy buckthorn (Frangula alnus), bush honeysuckles (Lonicera spp.), Japanese knotweed (Fallopia japonica), multiflora rose (Rosa multiflora), autumn olive (Elaeagnus umbellata), and oriental bittersweet (Celastrus orbiculatus).
-Removal protocols, per MA Dept Agricultural Resources, emphasize timing before fruit set (June-Sept), mechanical methods (cut-stump, root extraction), and selective herbicide use by licensed applicators (optimal 60-85°F, no rain 24-48 hours, wind <10 mph).
-Equipment must be sanitized between sites with 70% isopropyl alcohol or 10% bleach solution.
-Invasive debris must be bagged in 6 mil plastic and landfilled—composting or chipping is strictly prohibited.
-Transportation requires covered or tarped loads.
-Follow-up monitoring is required at 6-month and annual intervals, with photographic documentation and rapid response to new infestations.
-For technical support, contact:
+Removal protocols, per MA Dept Agricultural Resources, emphasize timing before seed dispersal (June-Sept), mechanical methods (cut-stump, root extraction), and selective herbicide use by licensed applicators.
+Equipment must be sanitized between sites (70% isopropyl alcohol or 10% bleach solution).
+Invasive debris must be bagged in 6 mil plastic and landfilled, never composted or chipped.
+Follow-up monitoring at 6-month and annual intervals is essential, with documentation and coordination with MIPAG.

 Professional Certification, Safety Standards & Hazardous Plant Protocols

-Plant removal in Bourne must be performed by professionals holding MA Certified Arborist or ISA Certified Arborist credentials, with specialized training in invasive species management and a MA pesticide applicator license (Category 36) when chemicals are used.
-Home Improvement Contractor registration is required for contracts >$1,000.
-Safety protocols include PPE (ANSI Z87.1 safety glasses, Level A4+ gloves, ASTM F2413 boots, chainsaw chaps, hearing protection >85 dB), first aid certification, and daily equipment inspections.
-Hazardous plants like poison ivy, giant hogweed, and wild parsnip require barrier creams, full body protection, and immediate washing (e.g., Tecnu or Dawn within 2 hours).
-Giant hogweed exposure must be reported to MA Dept Agricultural Resources.
+Plant removal professionals in Bourne must hold MA Certified Arborist or ISA Certified Arborist credentials, with specialized training for invasive species and a MA pesticide applicator license (Category 36) when chemicals are used.
+Safety protocols require PPE: ANSI-rated safety glasses, Level A4+ cut-resistant gloves, steel-toed boots, chainsaw chaps, and hearing protection >85 dB.
+Hazardous plants like poison ivy, giant hogweed, and wild parsnip demand barrier creams, full body protection, and immediate washing (e.g., Tecnu or Dawn within 2 hours).
+Giant hogweed exposure requires avoiding sun for 48 hours and reporting to MDAR.
 Liability insurance (1M per occurrence, 2M aggregate), environmental impairment coverage, and workers' compensation are mandatory.
-For safety and licensing, contact:
+For health and safety guidance:

 Bourne Health Department